m-abrarali/ProductApp/README.md

 terraform apply
 ```

-If you already have a bucket in which to store the terraform state file, please move onto to next step below.

 ## Create Cluster

 Firstly we need to set-up a new vpc and networks in gcloud.
 To do this follow the below steps, from the root of this directory: